Ninja-Squad/ngx-valdemort/README.md

  - Add the module to the imports of your application module
  - Use `<val-errors>` in your forms
  - Enjoy!

+Go further:

+ - define default error messages using `<val-default-errors>`
+ - configure the look and feel globally by injecting and customizing the `ValdemortConfig` service

 ## Issues, questions